Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

-In many systems such as metals, the Fermi energy $E_{\text{F}}$ is typically the dominating energy scale, so that all other contributions to the Hamiltonian may be considered small in comparison.
-In that case, the relevant contribution to several physical quantities of interest comes from near the Fermi level---referred to as the low-energy region.
-Equations~(\ref{eq:gorkov1}) and (\ref{eq:gorkov2}), on the other hand, contain information about the entire spectrum, including the high-energy region.
-A significant simplification of these equations can be achieved if one retains only their low-energy component, keeping only terms which are at most linear in $\Xi/E_{\text{F}}$, where $\Xi$ is any of the {energy/self-energy scales} involved, $\Xi\in\left\{ |\Delta|, |\bm{h}|, \alpha,\ldots\right\}$.
-This procedure is known as the quasiclassical approximation, the details of which have been extensively reviewed elsewhere~\cite{Serene1983,Rammer1986,Belzig1999,Chandrasekhar2004}.
-The resulting equation of motion for a ballistic system is known as the Eilenberger equation~\cite{Eilenberger}
+The Green function method is a powerful tool to describe condensed matter systems.
+Here, we briefly review the Keldysh technique, which is applicable to equilibrium and nonequilibrium systems.
+For an in-depth discussion, see~\cite{Rammer1986}.
+In many systems there is a dominating energy scale, such as the Fermi energy $E_{\text{F}}$ in metals, so that all other contributions to the Hamiltonian may be considered small in comparison.
+In that case, and for metals in particular, the relevant contribution to several physical quantities of interest comes from near the Fermi level---referred to as the low-energy region.
+The Gor'kov equations, on the other hand, contain information about the entire spectrum.
+The quasiclassical approximation simplifies these equations by retaining only their low-energy component, i.e., terms which are at most linear in $\Xi/E_{\text{F}}$, where $\Xi$ is any of the {energy/self-energy scales} involved, $\Xi\in\left\{ |\Delta|, |\bm{h}|, \alpha,\ldots\right\}$ ~\cite{Serene1983,Rammer1986,Millis1988:PRB,Belzig1999,Chandrasekhar2004}.

+The quasiclassical theory for SOC was established in~\onlinecite{Vorontsov2008:PRL, gorini_prb_10, raimondi_annal_12, Eschrig:2012}.
+Linear-in-momentum models of SOC such as the Rashba and Dresselhaus models may be introduced by an effective SU(2) gauge field, for which the derivative operator may be replaced by its gauge covariant equivalent.
+Within the quasiclassical approximation, it is given as $\tilde{\nabla} \bullet = \nabla \bullet - (ie/\hbar)\left[\bm{A}\;,\; \bullet\right],$ when acting on a $2\times 2$ Green function matrix $\bullet$ in spin space, where $A_k = A_{0,k}\sigma_0 + \alpha_{klm} \sigma_l k_m$, with $A_{0,k}$ a scalar gauge field stemming from a potential external magnetic field, and $\alpha_{klm}$ a generic tensor describing the SOC.
+For ballistic systems, the SOC has the form of a momentum-dependent exchange field, which is intuitively reasonable, and has interesting consequences in \eg ballistic Josephson weak links~\cite{Konschelle2016}.